 - Grooming: Brushing and trimming your pet’s coat is highly necessary, especially for allergy sufferers; this will help minimize shedding.
-Keeping them clean at all-time leaves their coat neat and less shedding.
+Keeping your dog clean will make him look great, but will also work wonders for your allergies!

-- Feeding: This depends on the type of pet you got.
-Puppies are not heavy eaters compared to older pets.
-Investing in high-quality dog food and occasional treats plus getting them toys.
-This should be adequately planned into your budget before you visit a hypoallergenic dog rescue.
+- Feeding: Investing in high-quality dog food and occasional treats plus getting them toys.
+This should be planned into your budget before you visit a hypoallergenic dog rescue.